 The teacher’s book (which may be used on a stand-alone basis), is now available for just $20 + $10 shipping & handling to Canada (with no HST).

 Through the generosity of Bill Labron and Lynn McRuer, Music Plus Corp. and Kelman Hall Publishing in Kitchener, Ontario all funds are donated in John’s memory, to the John & Lowell Barron Amabile Choirs Fund, supporting the Amabile Choirs of London, Canada through the London Community Foundation, and are eligible to be matched by the federal government.

-Recommended in “Sound Advice : Becoming a Better Children’s Choir Conductor” by Jean Ashworth Bartle
+Ride With Me was recommended in “Sound Advice : Becoming a Better Children’s Choir Conductor” by Jean Ashworth Bartle.

 Barron, John & Frederick Harris.
 (1993) Ride With Me, A Journey From Unison to Part Singing (Teacher’s Book).
 Two editions published in 1993 and 2004.
 ISBN 0-88797-402-3